Tong Mengshi

-Tong Mengshi (佟梦实; born 22 January 1993), is a Chinese actor.
+Thomas Tong Mengshi (佟梦实; born 22 January 1993) is a Chinese actor.

 Early life and education

 Tong was born in Xuzhou, Jiangsu.
 Under his father's influence he became a National second-level athlete, specializing in 100-metre dash.

 Tong studied at the China University of Mining and Technology.
 He worked as an advertisement model prior to his debut.

 Career

 In 2014, Tong participated in the variety program Journey On Sail.
 The following year, he became known after participating in the variety program One Grade Graduation.